-The IMF statement of June 13, 2011, discussed above, said that the program removed about \$60 billion in subsidies.
-The statement also credits the regime with successfully containing initial impact of the rise in domestic energy prices on inflation.
+The IMF report of August 2011, discussed above, said that the phase-out removed about \$60 billion in costs from Iran's budget.
+The report also credits the regime with successfully containing initial impact of the rise in domestic energy prices on inflation.
 Nor has the subsidy phase out produced major additional unrest.
 When the plan went into effect in December 2010, some Iranian truckers simply stopped working on the grounds that their work was no longer profitable (because the government limited the amount of extra fees that can be charged to make up for the increase in costs).
 However, the subsidy phase out did not produce new Green movement demonstrations or other indicators of opposition.